 - eduroam is a secured Wi-Fi network service that allows students, staff, and faculty to use their home institution’s credentials to access Wi-Fi network services when visiting other eduroam participating institutions.
 Instructions for connecting to eduroam can be found on the ITS eduroam at U-M page.

-Wired Network Connections
+Wired Ethernet Connections

 Wired network access is the preferred connection for transferring large data sets and high bandwidth streaming applications.
 Access to the wired network requires registration of the device, and IP address assignments are within the University address space.
 Instructions for connecting to the wired network can be found on our Connect to the Wired Network knowledge base article.